2022 Tennessee Titans season

 The 2022 season was the Tennessee Titans' 53rd in the National Football League (NFL), their 63rd overall, their 26th in the state of Tennessee and their fifth under head coach Mike Vrabel.

 After racing out to a 7–3 start, the Titans suffered a late-season collapse.
-They ended the season on a brutal seven-game losing streak, their worst losing streak since 2015.
+They ended the season on a brutal seven-game losing streak, their worst losing streak since 2014.
 The Titans failed to improve on their 12–5 record from last season.
-They also suffered their first losing season since 2015 and missed the playoffs for the first time since 2018 after a loss to the Jacksonville Jaguars in the final week of the season.
+They also suffered their first losing season since 2015 and missed the playoffs for the first time since 2018 after a loss to the Jacksonville Jaguars (who beat Tennessee twice after being 4–8 at one point) in the final week of the season.
 It was the fourth time in franchise history they missed the playoffs after having a first-round bye in the playoffs the previous season (1994, 2001, and 2009).

 Inconsistent play and a number of key injuries hindered the Titans throughout the season, including starting quarterback Ryan Tannehill who missed five games, Taylor Lewan who missed 15 games, and Harold Landry who missed the entire season.
 The Titans finished the season with a league-high 23 players on injured reserve.